cdqp/anyloop/doc/devices.md

 the basename, so a device with a basename of `blah.a.b.c` should have an init function named `blah_init`.

-This function can then attach whatever process() and close() functions it wishes to its own `aylp_device` struct.
+This function can then attach whatever proc() and fini() functions it wishes to its own `aylp_device` struct.